WYHL, GERMANY – By many measures, Germany is an unlikely birthplace for a renewable-energy revolution.

 The act is “one of the best laws ever created,” says Günter Mögele, deputy mayor of Wildpoldsried, a Bavarian village whose inhabitants earned 4.7 million Euros in 2014 by selling renewable energy to the grid (see Yale Climate Connections article on Wildpoldsried).

 In Emmendingen, Schulz started investing in wind turbines.
 With 107 of his neighbors, he is now a co-owner of the tall wind turbine on the hill that generates electricity for 55,000 homes.

 Such investments in renewable energy enabled Germany to generate ever more electricity even as it closed nuclear plants.
 One result of this shift, unforeseen by the activists of the 1970s, was this: The country’s production of greenhouse gases fell 22 percent between 1990 and 2008.
 In contrast, U.S. emissions rose by 14 percent in the same period.

 A Lesson To Be Learned?

 These days, the fight against climate change – in addition to anti-nuclear sentiment – is still driving the renewable revolution in Germany.
-The German government has vowed to reduce its greenhouse emissions by 80 to 95 percent by 2050, a task complicated by the country’s continuing dependence on coal and citizen opposition to long-distance transmission lines.Energy lesson from Germany?
-People didn't take 'no' for an answer.
-Click To Tweet
+The German government has vowed to reduce its greenhouse emissions by 80 to 95 percent by 2050, a task complicated by the country’s continuing dependence on coal and citizen opposition to long-distance transmission lines.”Energy Click To Tweet

 But in September 2014, the New York Times reported that the German word for energy transition, “Energiewende,” is creeping into conversations worldwide.
 “Germany is being held up as a model, cited by environmental activists as proof that a transformation of the global energy system is possible,” wrote reporter Justin Gillis.